tarneaux/tarneo.fr/content/posts/orgmode/index.md

 For the past few months, I've been using [Orgmode](https://orgmode.org/) to take notes.
 Just in case you've never heard of it, it's kind of like Markdown on steroids for "organizing your life" (hence the name).
 It was originally made for use in GNU Emacs but also has a [plugin](https://github.com/nvim-orgmode/orgmode) for Neovim and even an Android app, [Orgzly](https://orgzly.com/).
 I would also describe it as the "everything markup language": you can do anything you want with it, including documentation, literate programming[^1] and notes.

+[^1]: [wikipedia](https://en.wikipedia.org/wiki/Literate_programming): "Literate programming is a programming paradigm introduced in 1984 by Donald Knuth in which a computer program is given as an explanation of how it works in a natural language, such as English, interspersed (embedded) with snippets of macros and traditional source code, from which compilable source code can be generated.
+The approach is used in scientific computing and in data science routinely for reproducible research and open access purposes.
+Literate programming tools are used by millions of programmers today."

 I use it primarily for notes and to do lists, and sync the files between my phone and computer, and that's what I am going to talk about in this article.

 ## The notes

 > "Choose the right tool for the job, not the right job for the tool."

-My workflow with orgmode is very simple: It is organized like a tree of headings which describe one thing each: if I want to outline a project and its features, I'll put a heading with the name of the project in one of my org files, say `IT.org` (which right now is a 500-line tree with only 6 top-level headings).
+My workflow with orgmode is very simple: It is organized like a tree of headings which describe one thing each: if I want to outline a project and its features, I'll put a heading with the name of the project in one of my org files, say `IT.org` (which right now is a 500-line abomination of a tree with only 6 top-level headings).
 This heading will probably be a second-level heading inside of my "projects" top-level heading.
-Then I will list out the main features of my project.
+Then I will list out the main features of said project.

 Let's see an example: